philipz/gridgain-data-center-replication-demo/README.md

-# Demo: GridGain Clusters Synchronization With Data Center Replication Feature
+# Clusters Synchronization With GridGain Data Center Replication

 The demo shows how to configure Data Center Replication between GridGain clusters.